-Onion: Adds depth and sweetness to the broth.
+Chicken broth: Adds depth and warmth to the soup base.

-Butter: Used for cooking and adds richness to the dish.
+Butter: Used for cooking the chicken and adding richness.

-Black pepper: Adds a hint of spice and warmth.
+Black pepper: Adds a little bit of spice.

-All-purpose flour: Forms the base of the dumplings, giving them structure.
+All-purpose flour: The base for the dumplings, giving them structure.

 Baking powder: Helps the dumplings rise and become fluffy.

-Melted butter: Adds richness to the dumpling batter.
+Melted butter: Added to the dumpling batter for extra tenderness.

 Technique Tip for This Recipe